Mdimranhossain05/E-Commerce-App-In-Flutter-With-Firebase/README.md

 <img src="images/product_page.png" width="300" height="580">

-Then User can see favourite product list from favourite section:
+Then User can see favourite product list and can remove product from list by tap on the trailing icon from favourite section:

 <img src="images/favourite_page.png" width="300" height="580">

-User can see carted product list from cart section:
+User can see carted product list and can remove product from list by tap on the trailing icon from cart section:

 <img src="images/cart_page.png" width="300" height="580">